 FileAudit provides the centralized monitoring and analysis of file activity data necessary to quickly and intelligently identify and report on potential breach activity.
 The ability to monitor activity across the whole organization (not just a single server) means quick and accurate answers can be given to who did what, when and from where.

-7. Exclude irrelevant data & focus on insightful information
+7. Exclude irrelevant data to focus on the information you need

 Filtering out program access events (such as backup tool, anti-virus or search engine) or files with specific extensions (e.g. temporary files with .tmp extension) stops your data becoming polluted.